 (For more information, see the Leader in Me Website: www.theleaderinme.org)

 I spend my time on things that are most important.
-This means I say no to things I know I should not do.
-I set priorities, make a schedule, and follow my plan.
+This means I say no to things I should not do.
+I set priorities, make a schedule, and follow a plan.
 I am disciplined and organized.

 I balance courage for getting what I want with consideration for what others want.
 I make deposits in others’ Emotional Bank Accounts.
 When conflicts arise, I look for third alternatives.

 • Habit 5: Seek First to Understand, then to be Understood

 I listen to other people’s ideas and feelings.
 I try to see things from their viewpoints.
 I listen to others without interrupting.
 I am confident in voicing my ideas.
 I look people in the eyes when talking.

 • Habit 6: Synergize